 The ASUS Zenbook UX305LA is the newest midrange ultraportable that comes with Windows 10 preinstalled and ASUS threw in there a 5th-Generation Intel Core i5 that is by all standards better and energy saving.

-THE GOOD: Powerful 5th-Gen Intel Core i5 processor.
+PROS: Powerful 5th-Gen Intel Core i5 processor.
 Thin and light.
 Aluminum construction.
-Full HD-resolution display.
-Comfortable keyboard and touchpad.
 All-day battery life.

 CONS: Non-backlit keyboard.
 No touchscreen

 Finally ASUS packed power and beauty into the same Zenbook; and the result is a thinner and slimmer ultraportable that certainly redefines thin and powerful performance.
 The ASUS Zenbook UX305LA is the newest mid-range ultraportable that comes with Windows 10 preinstalled and ASUS threw in there a 5th-Generation Intel Core i5 that is by all standards better and energy saving.